 Katie FawcettNetwork Development Worker

-Katie Fawcett lives in Halifax, West Yorkshire, and is a Network Development Worker.
+Katie Fawcett lives West Yorkshire.
 Katie started her career in the asylum and refugee sector at the St Augustine’s Centre in Halifax, where she helped set up and lead a support centre specifically for asylum seekers and refugees.
 This led her to help set up several destitution projects including a local foodbank and night shelter.
-In 2014 Katie left St Augustine’s and helped set up a charity called Happy Days, which offers housing and support to people who are homeless.
-At the beginning of 2020 she became a Trustee for both St Augustine’s & Happy Days.
+In 2014 Katie helped set up Happy Days, which offers housing and support to people who are homeless.
+She is now a Trustee for both St Augustine’s & Happy Days.
 Katie works four days per week, supporting NACCOM members in the North West inc. Northern Ireland, and North Wales, West Yorks, Humberside and the West Midlands.

 Paul CatterallNetwork Development Worker